 Approximately 90% of industrial applications processes need to be cooled.
-The two most common cooling methods used are air and water.
+The two most common cooling methods used for cooling tower cleanings are air and water.

 Cooling towers are heat rejection devices used to transfer process waste heat to the atmosphere.
 Cooling towers may either use the evaporation of water to reject process heat and cool the working fluid, to near the wet-bulb air temperature, or they may rely solely on air to cool the working fluid, to near the dry-bulb air temperature.

 An HVAC cooling tower is a subcategory rejecting heat from a chiller.
 Water-cooled chillers are normally more energy efficient than air-cooled chillers, due to heat rejection to tower water at near wet-bulb temperatures.
 Air-cooled chillers must reject heat to the dry-bulb temperature, and thus have lower average reverse-Carnot cycle effectiveness.
 Large office buildings, hospitals, and schools typically use one or more cooling towers as part of their air conditioning systems.
 Generally, industrial cooling towers are much larger than HVAC towers.